koajs/koa/Readme.md

 ### GeneratorFunction

-To use generator functions, you must use a wrapper such as [co](https://github.com/tj/co) that is no longer supplied with Koa.
+To use generator functions, you must use a wrapper such as [co](https://github.com/tj/co).

 ```js
 app.use(co.wrap(function *(ctx, next) {